HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 **Question set table**
 <br/>
 For recruiters, we had kept the options to edit an existing question set and add a new question set.
-While editing or creating a question set, they can update skills, question type such as MCQ and Programming, and question counts for each difficulty levels.
+While editing or creating a question set, they can update skills, question type such as MCQ and Programming, and question counts for each difficulty level.
 The interface take care of the duration update.

 If a recruiter is mistakenly trying to override and existing set, we prompt them for confirmation to save the hassles.
 <img src="/images/skill-based-test-question-set.png" alt="Question set" />